gabor-farkas/engineering-perspective/README.md

 If we take this question as a backbone, the history of science takes a different turn around the scientific revolution: it goes back to early engineering and craft.

-I'll refer to these approaches as the _'philosophical perspective'+ and the _'engineering perspective'_.
+I'll refer to these approaches as the _'philosophical perspective' and the _'engineering perspective'_.
 (Note that the word 'engineering' shouldn't be taken too strictly here, this is just the best word I could find here.
 I'll elaborate on this later.)

 ## The engineering perspective on the history of science
 Let me give you a short overview on _how I imagine_ the engineering perspective on the history of science, how it is different from the philosophical perspective.